xkbcommon/libxkbcommon/doc/quick-guide.md

 The xkb_context contains the keymap include paths, the log level and functions, and other general customizable administrativia.

 Next we need to create a keymap, xkb_keymap.
-There are different ways to do this.
+This is an immutable object which contains all of the information about the keys, layouts, etc. There are different ways to do this.

 If we are an evdev client, we have nothing to go by, so we need to ask the user for his/her keymap preferences (for example, an Icelandic